Icebluewolf/Wolfy-Discord-Bot/README.md

-## Custom Responding
-I Have A Few Messages That When Said In Chat The Bot Will Auto-Respond To Them.<br>
-ex.
-When You Say "Werf" The Bot Will Respond With "Werf!"
-There is no command for this!

 ## Polls
 This Feature Is For Getting The Input Of Others.<br>
 You Can Type In A Command And Wolfy Will Make A Custom Embed/Message For Your Poll.